 "Oh, no!
 Serena, your face is getting red.
 You aren't getting a fever, are you?"
 Ash asked with worry.
 This caused Serena to become even redder than she already was.

 Leaf then walked up to Ash.
 "Wow, Ash.
-I've never seen you handle Gary's taunting so maturely," she said to him.
+I've never seen you handle Gary's taunting like that," she said in approval.

 "Yeah.
-I guess I'm just happy because I was able to help someone and make a friend today," Ash told her.
+I guess I'm just happy because I was able to help someone and make a friend today," Ash replied.

 "Her name is Serena.
 She had hurt her leg during the scavenger hunt.
 I found her and helped her out.
-It turns out she lives in Pallet Town also," Ash told her.
+It turns out she lives in Pallet Town, too," Ash told her.